 And yes, I did see the highly underrated Disney movie the Emperor’s Grove (It has the voices of David Spade and John Goodman so you should see it) so I knew there were llama’s and mountains in Peru, but that was about it.
 My lack of knowledge was so bad that when I booked my ticket to Lima, Peru, and was researching Lima Peru points of interest, my friend remarked, “Oh my God, you are so lucky.
 I always wanted to experience all the different things to do in Machu Picchu,” and I just kind of shrugged and giggled because I totally forget that Machu Picchu was actually there.

 So even though the vast majority of the population is not as clueless as me, I still wanted to simplify Peruvian travel for you.
 I mean the country is huge and the Andes make if difficult to get around, so it can be tricky to figure out what to do in Peru.
 That’s why I have consolidated all that Peru has to offer into 7 sites that everyone HAS to see.
-Seriously, if you miss these places you will be super duper sad and totally regret it (and bonus, Peru is so geographically diverse that each of these seven places is totally unique).
+Seriously, if you miss these places you will be super duper sad and totally regret it (and bonus, Peru is so geographically diverse that each of these seven places is totally unique.
+And if you don’t believe me then just get out your Peru travel map and see).
 So let’s get this South American fiesta started by living la vida loca with these tourist sites in Peru that you kind of sort of have to see (and trust me, the cliched Spanish references are over except, “Bailamos, let the rhythm take you over…”.
 Okay, i’ll stop now).

 1. Machu Picchu